 3 Tbsp. chopped cilantro

 Salt to taste

-Stir in the lime juice (add the zest if you want it more lime-y), cilantro, and a pinch of salt.
+Stir in the lime juice to taste (add the zest if you want it more lime-y), cilantro, and a good pinch of salt.
 Fluff with a fork.